federista/Recognition-of-ADL-s/README.md

   Voting mechanism is approached to test the accuracy and generate a final label.

   ### IMPORTANT:
-  For the code to work properly kindly change the address path of eac file after you clone the repository
+  For the code to work properly kindly change the address path of each file after you clone the repository

   Below is the detailed video of the process attached